 On October 15, less than six weeks after the hurricane, a team of 6 left St John’s, Antigua by boat to cross the 40 miles to Codrington, Barbuda.
 High seas and heavy rain made it an interesting passage, but we arrived at the Codrington port to be greeted by the team from Guadeloupe: Anthony Levesque, Frantz Delcroix, and Eric Delcroix of Association AMAZONA, a conservation organization in Guadeloupe.
 They had just arrived by plane (read their story here) to conduct counts at the Magnificent Frigatebird Sanctuary.
 Though the stormy morning quickly turned to a bright, sunny day, our moods turned somber as we saw first-hand the extensive damage done by Irma.
 Many homes and businesses were completely destroyed, and rebuilding efforts by the handful of Barbudans on the island were only just beginning.

 Our home for the next week was the DoE office in Barbuda, where we settled in, organized the surveys and made some last-minute refinements to the distance sampling protocol for data collection.
 We conducted observer training for the team members and field tested the protocol, which included a playback of Yellow and Adelaide’s Warbler calls.
 The Barbuda Warbler is very closely related, and was once considered the same species as the Adelaide’s Warbler of the Greater Antilles and the Saint Lucia Warbler.
 Recent genetic studies have confirmed that these three should be treated as distinct species, though their vocalizations are very similar.
-The field test, made on the edge of town, was a success and we recorded our first Barbuda and Yellow Warblers, along with a number of migratory shorebirds.
+The field test, made on the edge of town, was a success and we recorded our first Barbuda and Yellow Warblers, along with a number of migratory shorebirds (view the eBird list).

 An International Team Gets to Work

 Shortly after sunrise the following day, the two teams of three observers began the survey with a mixture of excitement, hope and dread.
 Frank Rivera-Milan (US Fish and Wildlife Service) was joined by Kelvin ‘Biggz’ Samuel and Dwayne Philip (Antigua Forestry Unit).
 Jeff Gerbracht (Cornell Lab of Ornithology) joined Lenn Isidore, (Saint Lucia Projects Coordinator for FFI) and Rudolph Zachariah (Antigua Department of Environment).
 Nearly as important as the current population assessment was providing that the training and resources to DOE and EAG staff, to ensure that the Barbuda Warbler population can be monitored long term.
 To this end, we were also joined by Sophia Steele (Fauna & Flora International) and Shanna Challenger (EAG, DOE and FFI), to learn about the methodology and gain the necessary field experience.
-That first morning both teams observed Barbuda Warblers and Yellow Warblers while surveying 19 points.
+That first morning both teams observed Barbuda Warblers and Yellow Warblers while surveying 19 points (view eBird list from that first morning).
 It was a great start but still a long way to go.

 Barbuda has about 62 square miles of land and prior to our arrival, Population Ecologist and team member Frank had randomly selected the survey points, which were loaded into our GPS units.
 Points were at least 400 meters apart.
 Each team was tasked with covering as many points as possible before late morning arrived, when the warblers became quiet and harder to observe.
 A typical survey consisted of walking from point to point, covering up to eight miles in a morning.
 At each point, the team would divide up the tasks.
 One person would categorize the habitat, food availability and disturbance at each site, while the others would look and listen for Barbuda Warblers.
 Each observation of a warbler was recorded, along with the distance and direction from the point to each individual bird.
 “Barbuda Warbler singing between 20 – 30 meters at 110 degrees from North” or “Yellow Warbler seen at 18 meters distance, 35 degrees”.
 All observations were recorded in detail so that detection probability, occupancy and abundance (density and population size) could be modeled and estimated as precisely and accurately as possible.